IFTTT/ConnectSDK-Android/README.md

 * `user`: return the authenticated user.
 * `userToken`: given the user's OAuth token to your service, plus your IFTTT Service key, return the IFTTT user token.

+For more details about authentication level in IFTTT API and the SDK, please go to the following Authentication section.

 ## Authentication
 The SDK supports two different types of API authentication: anonymous and user authentication.